-Each perigynium is veinless on the front side, weakly 3 to 5 veined, on entirely veinless, on the back side.
+Each perigynium is veinless on the front side, weakly 3 to 5 veined, or entirely veinless, on the back side.
 The body is pale brown initially with coppery tones toward the tip.
 The body is up to 4 mm long by up to 1.7 mm wide and tapers to a beak that is up to 2 mm long (less than half the body length) and has minute teeth.
-The overall shape is lanceoloid, slightly inflated (rounded), flattened on one side, smooth surfaced, with a spongy base, and with a base that is not distended, but forms a very short (to.15 mm) stalk (or stipe).
+The overall shape is lanceoloid, slightly inflated (rounded), flattened on one side, smooth surfaced, with a spongy base that is not distended, but forms a very short (to 15 mm) stalk (or stipe).
 The scales of the pistillate perigynia are smooth, membranous margins and a coppery color, oval-triangluar in shape, tapering to a narrow 2 mm awn.
 These are much shorter than the perigynia.
 There are two stigmas per pistillate floret.

 Seed: Mature fruit is a brown flattened circular achene with a smooth surface, with a persistent style base.
 Each is about 1.5 mm long by 1.3 mm wide.
 Florets are wind pollinated.

-Habitat: Foxtail Sedge grows a short rhizomatous root systems, forming clumps in wet to mesic conditions such as in wet and open thickets, wet meadows, edges of riparian areas and wet woods and disturbed areas.
+Habitat: Foxtail Sedge grows from a short rhizomatous root system forming clumps in wet to mesic conditions such as in wet and open thickets, wet meadows, edges of riparian areas and wet woods and disturbed areas.
 Plants prefer full sun but will grow in partial sun to shade.